andrey-mokhov/graphql-php/docs/en/spiral/abstract-enum-type.md

 The abstract class `Andi\GraphQL\Type\AbstractEnumType` allows you to define GraphQL enum types without the need to implement methods of auxiliary interfaces.
-Most interfaces are already implemented in an abstract class, you just need to set the values ​​of its properties to determine the result of the implemented methods.
+Most interfaces are already implemented in an abstract class, you just need to set the values of its properties to determine the result of the implemented methods.

 An example of an abstract class implementation: